JRCuster/Setup_of_HomeLab/DEPLOY_PHASE-1.md

 ```

 ## Conclusion

-After completing these steps, you should have a running instance of the Django application and all related services in a Docker Swarm environment.
-This concludes Phase 1 of the deployment process.
-Ensure that all services are functioning as expected before proceeding to the next phase.
+Successfully completing Phase 1 indicates that the Docker Compose files and the Django application are functioning correctly in a development environment.
+This sets the foundation for further testing and deployment in a production environment.